doubledherin/gatsby-p5-starter/README.md

 #### How to Prepare Your p5.js Sketch for This Site

+##### TL;DR
+1. Copy [this sketch template](https://github.com/doubledherin/gatsby-p5-starter/blob/master/src/templates/sketchTemplate.js) and paste it into `src/scripts/sketches`, making sure to name it exactly the same as the still image that will represent it in the gallery.
+As you can see, all of the p5.js functions are safely namespaced with `p.` in this template.
+2. Copy your sketch's global variables into the "Initialize variables" section.
+The copy the body of your `setup`, `draw` and other p5.js built-in functions into the namespaced versions of them in the template (i.e. copy the body of your `setup()` function into `p.setup()`).
+If you are using a p5 function that isn't in the template, you can add it, just make sure to namespace it too.
+3. If your editor has an eslint plugin, the linter should be hollering right about now about a bunch of undefined variables related to p5.
+For each one of this, add a `p.` namespace before it.
+4. If you're using a p5 function or class that's already namespaced with `p5`, such as `p5.Vector`, uncomment [this line](https://github.com/doubledherin/gatsby-p5-starter/blob/master/src/templates/sketchTemplate.js#L3) in the template.

+Once you've done all that you should be good to go.
+If you want to know why the heck you need to do this, read "The Deets," below.

+##### The Deets
+By default, all p5.js functions are in the global namespace (i.e. bound to the window object).
+This means you can run into conflicts with other libraries and other global variables.

+To avoid trouble with this issue, I've set this starter up to rely on the "instance mode" of p5.js.
+In "instance mode", all p5 functions are bound up in a single variable which can be used as a namespace.
+[Here](https://p5js.org/examples/instance-mode-instantiation.html) is an example of this kind of sketch on the p5.js site.
+As you can see, the [sketch template](https://github.com/doubledherin/gatsby-p5-starter/blob/master/src/templates/sketchTemplate.js) you need to use to add a new p5.js sketch to the gallery follows this same pattern.
+Then, the p5 instance is instantiated in [this wrapper component](https://github.com/doubledherin/gatsby-p5-starter/blob/master/src/components/sketchWrapper.jsx).

+For more information about instance mode, check out the [p5.js docs on it](https://p5js.org/reference/#/p5/p5), or even better, [watch this](https://www.youtube.com/watch?v=Su792jEauZg&feature=youtu.be).

 #### The Gallery

 ##### How to a p5.js work to the Gallery

+Make sure to read the `How to Prepare Your p5.js Sketch for This Site` section before proceeding.

 To add a p5.js work to the gallery, you need to add 2 things to your repo:
 1. The still image for the Gallery page